A little anecdote – not so anecdotal – about the arrival of a new employee. Doesn't this remind you of a situation you've already experienced?

 L’onboarding informatique, c'est l’ensemble des actions mises en place pour permettre un bon accueil du nouveau collaborateur du point de vue informatique.
 Cela regroupe l’ensemble de ce qui touche au service informatique : matériels et comptes.
 49 % des nouveaux arrivants déclarent que leur poste de travail n’était pas entièrement installé selon l'étude du cabinet Robert Walters.

-1. Equipment
+1. Hardware

 2. Telephony

-3. Account creation
+3. Account creations

 4. Passwords